 It’s always nice to see the improvement in Ethnicity Estimates, even though the science is still very much a work-in-progress.
 The flip-side is that I’m not really the target audience for such products.
 Those targets are based in North America where the combination of high disposable incomes, incomplete record-keeping and diverse ancestries provides a flourishing market for ethnicity products that may reveal unknown “heritage”.

 For me, DNA is an important tool in my genealogical research, but that is through the cousin-matching algorithms that help validate my paper-based research.
+The ethnicities, unless something sticks out like a sore thumb, don’t tell me much.
 I’ll leave me Viking drinking horn in the corner for later !